fnc-test/product-knowledge/README.md

 ### Deployment

-Knowledge Agents containers will be deployed very individually.
+Agent KIT containers will be deployed very individually.
 We provide a sample environment (dataspace consisting of three business partners) using docker-compose (for local deployment) and helm (for cloud/cluster deployment) technology.
 The docker compose files and helm charts can be found in the  [infrastructure](infrastructure) folder.

 ## Running Against the Services and APIs / Integration Tests

 You may use/export/fork this online [Postman Workspace/Collecion](https://www.postman.com/catena-x/workspace/catena-x-knowledge-agents/collection/2757771-6a1813a3-766d-42e2-962d-3b340fbba397?action=share&creator=2757771) a copy of which is embedded [here](cx_ka.postman_collection.json).
 It contains collection of sample interactions with the various sub-products in several environments (e.g. [local](cx_ka.localhost.postman_environment.json), [development](cx_ka.development.postman_environment.json) and [integration](cx_ka.integration.postman_environment.json)) and tailored to the sample dataspace.
 Also integrated there is a folder with the integrations tests which are scripted and consective Postman actions which test features and state changes within the target environment.
 This is used in the [Github Integration Test Workflow](.github/workflows/integrationtest.yaml).